 The initial course set the foundational knowledge for the entire group and focused on process modeling and the playback development strategy.

 Because the Process Innovation group's launch coincided with the start of the BPM training program, the foundational course was tailored to include concepts on BPM as well as to provide insight into Humana's organizational paradigm shift to BPM.
 In fact, the first day of training included time with Humana program directors, who established the group's goals and leadership role in changing the culture within Humana.

 After the foundational course, the team was split into groups for BPM role-specific training designed to enable skills in each area of expertise: business expert, analyst, application developer, integration developer, project manager and infrastructure expert.

 Most of the training was delivered on-site at Humana headquarters, with some students in the classroom, while other off-site students logged in to attend the training virtually.
-Some foundational self-paced training was provided to enable students to understand BPM basics and to establish common terminology.
+Some foundational on-demand training was provided to enable students to understand BPM basics and to establish common terminology.

 Instructors performed evaluations after each class to assess the class overall and to ensure all students were learning at the appropriate pace.

 Team Members Ready to Bring New Humana Customer Journey to Life